 In Super Mario World, Bowser's defeated by having Mecha Koopas thrown at him which he himself deploys.
 It's not like those are his only means of defense against Mario in this battle.
 He also causes fireballs to rain down, attack Mario directly, and throw a giant black ball at him.

-The boss Dark Gaia Phoenix fights you in an area with the game's first throw-ready water barrels, which are necessary to hurt it.
+In Sonic Unleashed, the boss Dark Gaia Phoenix fights you in an area with the game's first throw-ready water barrels, which are necessary to hurt it.
 Said barrels continue to show up solely in areas where fire-protected enemies attack you.

 In Sonic Adventure, Amy's story has her pursued by a robot, Zero, who can be stunned by her hammer but never actually destroyed, and if you hit it enough times, it becomes invincible.
 However, in Amy's only Boss Battle, the arena is surrounded by nodes between which electricity constantly arcs.
 Knocking Zero into the electricity stuns it and exposes a vulnerable button which may be hit by Amy, thus damaging it.